harrisonlab/popgen/INDEX.md

 number of background sequences not expected to contain the motif in question.

 **Motif discovery**:
-[sub_dreme.sh] (https://github.com/harrisonlab/popgen/blob/master/clock/motif_discovery/sub_dreme.sh) Identify any ungapped short motifs for which a given set of sequences is enriched for. [sub_glam.sh] (https://github.com/harrisonlab/popgen/blob/master/clock/motif_discovery/sub_glam.sh) Identify any gapped short motifs for which a given set of sequences is enriched for.
+[sub_dreme.sh] (https://github.com/harrisonlab/popgen/blob/master/clock/motif_discovery/sub_dreme.sh) Identify any *ungapped* short motifs for which a given set of sequences is enriched for.
+May want to use [sub_fasta_subsample.sh] (https://github.com/harrisonlab/popgen/blob/master/clock/motif_discovery/sub_fasta_subsample.sh) prior to that to subsample a specific number of background sequences not expected to contain the motif in question. [sub_glam.sh] (https://github.com/harrisonlab/popgen/blob/master/clock/motif_discovery/sub_glam.sh) Identify any *gapped* short motifs for which a given set of sequences is enriched for.
+May want to run this analysis multiple times to check for the convergence of the top motifs identified in each run.
 ##Codon